Our connection with the essence of orchids …

 I also consciously create groups of orchids with similar cultural, genetic, and geographic origins.
 For example, we have a dedicated “Dockrillia Station,” separate areas for NSW and Queensland Dendrobium, a shelf of Brazilian Laelia (Cattleya), and even a place just for six different varieties of Dendrobium subclausum.
 I have consistently found better results with this approach and can pick out within a few weeks if a new orchid is not in the right place.
 It is not just about physical conditions (light, temperature), but what I perceive as a supportive field that forms amongst orchids that resonant with each other and their local environment.

 As you might guess from the descriptions above, I am keenly observant.
 Earlier in my life, I spent much time pursuing botany and photography in the eastern USA, as well as a field research project on epiphytes of the Nepal Himalaya.
 So in addition to a heart-centered approach to growing orchids, I bring an undergraduate degree in Biology/Biochemistry and a doctorate in Geography to the table.
 That’s part of why I enjoy orchids so much: the complexity, nuance, and ongoing challenge draws from my years of environmental research as well as my post-academic life as a writer and photographer.

 Finally, a lot of our orchid growing is guided by experience from years of travel in remote places — and what we can reliably simulate in the San Francisco Bay area of California.
 While I have managed to traverse much of the western hemisphere from Barrow, Alaska to Tierra del Fuego, I have never personally resonated with the New World tropics.
-We have a crew of friendly Laelia, Epidendrum, and Leptotes that love our conditions, but the rest of our collection is focused upon Australia, New Guinea, and Himalayan species, particularly cool and cold-growing Dendrobium, Dockrillia, and Cymbidium, plus a small number of vandaecous orchids.
+We have a crew of friendly Laelia, Epidendrum, Stanhopea, and Leptotes that love our conditions, but the rest of our collection is focused upon Australia and Asian species, particularly cool and cold-growing Dendrobium, Dockrillia, and Cymbidium, plus a small number of vandaecous orchids.